FT-Autonomous/f1tenth-gym-quickstart/README.md

 ```

 ## Known issues (from original repo)

+- If you run the `pip install...` command above and then later change your file structure in some way, you may get errors with `gym` such as `module 'gym' has no attribute 'make'`.
+The solution to this is to re-run the command `pip install --user -e gym/`.

 - On MacOS Big Sur and above, when rendering is turned on, you might encounter the error:
 ```
 ImportError: Can't find framework /System/Library/Frameworks/OpenGL.framework.